-Packet flow from DS3 ports to LAN can be configured to automatically halt in certain situations in which the converter is receiving loopback data.
-This prevents attached LAN equipment from becoming confused or disabling ports when it receives packets containing a source-MAC-addresses identical to its own, unique source address.
-For firmware shipping since August 5th, 2009, any DS3/E3 loopback can be detected.
-For firmware prior to August 5th, 2009, the automatic loopback traffic disable will only occur if the local converter has requested the remote to loopback.
+Certain firmware versions allow packet flow from DS3 ports to LAN to be configured to automatically halt in certain situations in which the converter is receiving loopback data.
+The automatic loopback traffic disable will only occur if the local converter has requested the remote to loopback.
 This occurs when an SNMP request sets the local converter dsx3SendCode variable to dsx3SendLineCode, which requests the remote converter to loopback DS3 data received.
 DS3 loopback initiated by the carrier or any source other than described above cannot be recognized as loopback data and the setting described will be irrelevant.